ci-ber/RA/README.md

 <h4 align="center"><a href="https://brain-development.org/ixi-dataset/">IXI</a> • <a href="https://fastmri.org">FastMRI</a> • <a href="https://github.com/microsoft/fastmri-plus"> Labels for FastMRI</a> </h4>

-> *Alternatively you can use your own mid-axial brain T1w slices with our <a href=""> pre-trained weights</a> or train from scratch on other anatomies and modalities.*
+> *Alternatively you can use your own mid-axial brain T1w slices with our pre-trained weights or train from scratch on other anatomies and modalities.*

 > Move the datasets to the expected paths (listed in the data/splits csv files)